New Mexico Recording Laws: Consent Rules and Penalties

 Recording Government Meetings

-New Mexico’s Open Meetings Act (N.M.
+New Mexico's Open Meetings Act (N.M.
 Stat.
-Ann. § 10-15-1 et seq.) requires most government meetings to be open to the public.
-Recording of public meetings is generally permitted.
-You can record:
+Ann. § 10-15-1) requires most government meetings to be open to the public.
+The law specifically states that "reasonable efforts shall be made to accommodate the use of audio and video recording devices."

 - City council meetings